Say Goodbye To Puffy Eyes And Dark Circles With These Remedies

 - Reduce salt intake to prevent water retention

 Nobody likes waking up to puffy eyes and unwanted dark circles.
-Even people with flawless skin have faced problems of puffy eyes and dark circles and resorting to concealers or foundations are hardly of any help.
-And sleeping patterns or not getting enough sleep isn't the only reason for them.
+Even people with flawless skin face problems of puffy eyes and dark circles and resorting to concealers or foundations is not a permanent solution.
+Erratic sleeping patterns or not getting enough sleep isn't the only reason for them.
 Your daily habits and even genetics can be the reason.
 While dark circles can be caused because of insufficient water intake, stress and prolonged illness, eye puffiness can be caused by eye water retention by excess water or lymphatic fluid in the eye.

 Here are a few ways to prevent puffy eyes and dark circles: